m4drat/cheat_examples/README.md

 // Open handle to process with full access activePsHandle = OpenProcess(PROCESS_ALL_ACCESS, false, pid);
 ```
 2. If everything is good cheat trying to find pattern in memory space of the target process.
-(At this time using different technique which finds all memory regions of the process, and then iterates over them)
+(At this time using different technique which finds all memory regions of the process, and then iterate over them)
 ```c++
 // ExternalCheat.cpp
 mem_region = reinterpret_cast<void*>(PatternScan::find_pattern_external(activePsHandle, "50 00 00 00 00 00 00 00 00 00 00 00 00 00 00 00 FD FD FD FD"));
 ```
 3. If cheat manages to find a pattern.
-It will try rewrite ```hp``` value with ```INT_MAX```.
+It will try to rewrite ```hp``` value with ```INT_MAX```.
 ```c++
 while (true)
 {